Alexander Dennis Enviro 400H

 - 212 - Gordon Marshall, the Vice-Chancellor of Reading University who was hugely influential in the implementation of the University's carbon management programme launched in 2010.
 He left the University in Summer 2011.
 Applied 19th September 2011.

 In April 2014 226 gained a white LED display on the front, being noted in service on 16th.
+216 was treated the same in November 2016, first being noted in service on 25th.
+The white display in 216 was replaced with a standard Orange unit during the latter half of 2019.

 207 (yellow), 211-8 (claret) & 219 (purple) went on loan to First Glasgow for the Commonwealth Games on 8th July 2014, completing the journey up over two days with a stop over night in Warrington.
 They returned the same way on 4th and 5th August 2014.